dglsparsons/dglsparsons.github.io/posts/task-a-simple-automation-tool.md

 task: Task "build" is up to date
 ```

 Any changes to `package.json` will result in the dependencies being installed again and then the build being rerun.
 Any change to any `src/` files will result in just the build being rerun.
-This can save a lot of time as builds are
-run over and over again.
+This can save a lot of time as builds are run over and over again.

 ## Conclusion

 Through this short guide, we've built a very clever, but easy to read and follow, set of tasks.
-These tasks are capable
-of documenting themselves allowing them to be easily read and understood.
-Additionally, the `status` and
-`sources` fields can be used to create tasks that only perform actions when they need to.
-We can chain these tasks
-together through the `deps` field.
-Chaining tasks in this manner can easily optimize a previously difficult task by
-breaking it into component parts, and skipping any parts that do not need to be executed.
-We've seen this through two
-different examples - a contrived weather downloader and a more typical npm project.
-Through these examples, we've
-highlighted the power and convenience that `task` can provide.
-Anyone can easily benefit from using it, and hopefully
-you can see why we love it at Shamaazi.
+These tasks are capable of documenting themselves allowing them to be easily read and understood.
+Additionally, the `status` and `sources` fields can be used to create tasks that only perform actions when they need to.
+We can chain these tasks together through the `deps` field.
+Chaining tasks in this manner can easily optimize a previously difficult task by breaking it into component parts and skipping any parts that do not need to be executed.
+We've seen this through two different examples - a contrived weather downloader and a more typical npm project.
+Through these examples, we've highlighted the power and convenience that `task` can provide.
+Anyone can easily benefit from using it, and hopefully, you can see why we love it at Shamaazi.